Depends On

 Why this matters.
 This removes the worry that “coherence” is doing enormous conceptual work without clear content.
 The content is quantum information theory.
 The axioms are not ad hoc — they are the axioms of quantum entropy, discovered independently by Lieb and Ruskai.

 Why “coherence” and not “entropy”?
 If the conditions of Axiom 1 match the axioms of quantum entropy, why introduce a new name?
 Because Axiom 1 is stronger than entropy conservation alone.
 Conservation (C2) says the total is constant under admissible evolution — that is unitarity, and entropy has it.
 But subadditivity (C4) and strong subadditivity (C5) constrain how subsystem values relate to each other: they are compositional axioms about structure, not just a statement about a conserved total.
 Von Neumann entropy happens to satisfy them Araki–Lieb, 1970; Lieb–Ruskai, 1973, but those are deep theorems, not part of entropy’s definition.
-Moreover, the inner product (Theorem 4.1 below) is also a realization of the same axioms, and no one would call it entropy.
+Moreover, the inner product (Born Rule, Theorem 6c.1) is also a realization of the same axioms, and no one would call it entropy.
 “Coherence” names the abstract structure — positive, subadditive, conserved — that entropy, inner products, and phase space volumes share.
 The abstraction earns its own name because it is the load-bearing primitive: the derivation chain runs from C1–C5, not from any single realization.

 An honest caveat.
 The convergence establishes structural isomorphism — the same mathematical axioms, the same derived quantities.
 It does not establish ontological identity: whether coherence is entropy, or whether both are aspects of something deeper, remains a philosophical question the framework does not attempt to settle.